MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/project-management/PSA-integration.md

 To use the Project Service Automation to Finance and Operations integration solution, you must install the following components:

-- Microsoft Dynamics 365 for Project Service Automation version 9.0.0.0 or later
+- Microsoft Dynamics 365 for Project Service Automation version 9.0.0.0 or later.
-- Prospect to cash solution for Dynamics 365 for Sales, version 1.14.0.0 (v14) or later
+- Prospect to cash solution for Dynamics 365 for Sales, version 1.14.0.0 (v14) or later.
-- Project Service Automation to Operations solution for Dynamics 365 for Project Service Automation version 1.0.0.0 or later
+- Project Service Automation to Operations solution for Dynamics 365 for Project Service Automation version 1.0.0.0 or later.

 ## Install the Project Service Automation to Finance and Operations integration solution in your Project Service Automation instance